I believe…

 Academic & Professional Background

-Since 2018, I’ve served as board member of the Racial Imbalance Advisory Council for the Massachusetts Department of Secondary and Elementary Education (DESE) where I advise the Commissioner of Education and other DESE stakeholders on matters of racial equity in public education.
+From 2018 to 2024, I served as board member of the Racial Imbalance Advisory Council for the Massachusetts Department of Secondary and Elementary Education (DESE) where I advise the Commissioner of Education and other DESE stakeholders on matters of racial equity in public education.
 I am also a member of Education Leaders of Color (EdLoC), an organization that catalyzes the academic and economic advancement of young people of color by harnessing the power of its multi-racial, multi-sector, and values-aligned membership network.
 Through my educational consultancy, Radical Education & Advocacy League LLC, I work with education organizations, universities and K-12 school districts on culturally responsive pedagogy, educator training, student programming and organizational strategy, policy and research.

 My dissertation, “Consuming the U.S. Virgin Islands: Conservation and Education in America’s Paradise,” interrogates conservation colonialism’s impact on education aims on the island of St. John.
 My research has been supported by the Social Welfare History Project at Virginia Commonwealth University, Gilder Lehrman Institute of American History, Boston University’s Graduate Student Organization, and Mellon Foundation.

 I hold a B.A. in Anthropology and African American Studies from Wesleyan University, an M.Ed. in Secondary English from University of Missouri-St. Louis, and a Ph.D. in American Studies from Boston University.
+Currently, I hold an appointment as a 2024-2025 AFAS Postdoctoral Fellow at Washington University in St. Louis.

 Awards & Prizes